Happy People Happy Communities

 The hardest thing about having a website is defining a single focus.
 To give you a sense of how hard this is for me, here are a few of my main interests:

 Firstly, I'd call myself a dancer.
 I grew up in Santa Fe to an artistic family.
 My mother has taught West African dance for thirty years here and my brother, sister-in-law, and father all participate.
 That's our community and while I've never considered that my focus, it's what I come back to and, in fact, what I got a Fulbright to study.

 Next I'd call myself a parent.
-My husband and I have a daughter and we had been investigating pedagogical styles and parenting tips for years before even having her.
-Parenting, for my own child and for the children of our society is a great passion of mine and something I've always dabbled in (volunteering in schools, reading up on, conducting projects in other countries).
+My husband and I have two daughters and we had been investigating pedagogical styles and parenting tips for years before even having them.
+Parenting, for my own children and for the children of our society is a great passion of mine and something I've always dabbled in (volunteering in schools, reading up on, conducting projects in other countries).
 About half of my home library is devoted to this topic, some of my favorites being "Raising Happiness" "Nurture Shock" and "The Smartest Kids in the World: and how they got that way".